-The first step is to do some research on local dog daycare facilities.
+Searching for a doggie daycare for your pooch?
+The first step is to do some research on local facilities.
 Choose a place that always puts the dogs’ needs and safety first.
 There’s no need to pay for all kinds of extras, but you don’t want to skimp on basic care for your companion.

 Here are a few things you’ll want to check out at each daycare you visit:

 • It is essential that managers have training and experience in canine first aid and health issues, and in basic dog behavior and body language.
 Don’t be afraid to ask.
 Staff should be trained to recognize health issues like heat exhaustion, how to help a dog in respiratory distress, and to safely separate dogs who are not interacting well in order to avoid serious injury.
 Also ask what veterinary clinic they use for emergencies.

 • Ask to tour the facility.
 Look for cleanliness, organization, and how employees interact with the dogs.
 It is important that the daycare play space is set up for easy cleanup of urine and feces to avoid any health issues.
 We all know “stuff happens”, but removing it quickly and doing daily disinfection is important.

 • Ask how many dogs play in each group and get the ratio between employees watching each group and the individual dogs in that group.
 It should be no fewer than one person per eight to ten dogs.

 • Ask how the staff decides which dogs are in which playgroups.
 Are they separated by breed, activity level and/or play style?
 Where do they think your dog will do best?
 Are you comfortable with their decision and reasoning?

 • Ask about the daily schedule.
 How long is each play period?
 How long (and when) are the breaks?
 There should be rest periods for dogs to cool off, warm up, or calm down, depending on the weather and the size of the play group.